lurkydismal/.github/CONTRIBUTING.md

    which covers the meanings of some important GitHub labels and milestones.

-4. Once you've been doing this for a while, someone will invite you to the ccccaster-hackers team on GitHub and you'll be able to add labels too.
+4. Once you've been doing this for a while, someone will invite you to the cccaster-hackers team on GitHub and you'll be able to add labels too.
 See the [contributor access](https://github.com/lurkydismal/CCCaster/wiki/Contributor-access) wiki page for details.